Consumer Medicine Information

-The dose varies from patient to patient.
-Your doctor will decide the right dose for you and for how long you will require
+Your doctor will decide what dose and for how long you will take RIMYCIN for.

 Swallow the capsules whole with a glass of water.

-Otherwise, take the missed dose as soon as you remember, and then go back to taking your capsules as you would normally.
+Take the dose as soon as you remember, and then go back to taking your medicine as

 You may need urgent medical attention.

 Symptoms of an overdose may include nausea, vomiting, abdominal pain, itchy skin,